 - 1. All soils on the subject property are not suitable sanitary facilities or dwellings.
 It is advised to perform onsite investigations with a professional to determine construction strategy before moving forward.
 See pages 7-9. - 2.
-All soils on the subject property are not suitable for dwellings or small commercial buildings.
+A portion of the soils on the subject property are not suitable for dwellings or small commercial buildings.
 It is advised to consult with a professional to determine safety and quality of current and future construction projects.
 See pages 7-9. - 3.
-The subject property is located in the Pesotum Consolidated Main drainage district.
+The subject property is located in the Salt Fork River drainage district.
 Please contact drainage district officials for questions or concerns regarding drainage management. - 4.
 The average Land Evaluation (LE) score for this site is: 100.
 See pages 13-14. - 5.
-Wetlands are present near the subject property.
-It is recommended to take precautions to protect wetland and water quality and health during project lifespan.
+Wetlands and protected resources are present near the subject property.
+It is recommended to take precautions to protect wetlands, water, and ecosystem quality and health during project lifespan.
 See pages 17-18.